hslu-ige-laes/lcm/docs/docs/modules/roomOutsideTemp/interpretation.md

 ---

 ### General
-- For the user of the rooms, the effectively expected room temperatures are decisive, assuming that the rooms are used as realistically as possible.<br>
+- For the user of the rooms, the effectively expected room temperatures are decisive, assuming that the rooms are used as realistically as possible.
-- For the assessment of the effectively expected room temperatures, a distinction is made between two variants: <a href="#enbau">[2]</a>
 - If the temperature is above the maximum line, this is called an overheating hour.
 - Note that the standard <a href="#sia180">[1]</a> refers to the "perceived temperature", which is an average between the measured room temperature and the measured temperature of the wall surfaces.
 So a simplification is made by showing only the measurement of the room air temperature.